mithril-security/blindai/docs/docs/advanced/verify_blindai.md

 1. First of all, you will need to be on a SGX2-ready machine for this test to work.
 We recommend using the Azure DCsv3 VM.
 For information on how to set up your Azure DCsv3 VM or how to set up BlindAI on a different SGX2-ready device, check out our [installation guide](../tutorials/core/installation.md).

-2. Secondly, you will need to download the `blindai` github repo and move into the root of this repo:
+2. You will need to download the `blindai` github repo and move into the root of this repo:
 ```bash
 git clone github.com/mithril-security/blindai && cd blindai
 ```